 - Comparing a waterfall with instances with Auto CPM vs the same waterfall with Fixed CPM instances

-- Adding programmatically mediated instances vs. traditional mediation instances
+- Adding bidding mediated instances vs. traditional mediation instances

 - Sending different price floors to Fyber Marketplace